canonical/observability/decision-records/2024-08-29--dashboard-collision.md

 ### (5/R) Place dashboards in folders by charm name

-We create a folder per charm (using the charm name, not the app name) and put the dashboard in there.
-However, the folder names goes to the URL and would break links on upgrade.
+We can create a folder per charm (using the charm name, not the app name) and put the dashboard in there.
+This is possible because the charm name is already part of the relation data schema (Appendix 1).

 ### (6/P) Let charm authors or admins specify the folder name under which grafana should place its dashboards

 This would solve (2) if charm authors configure their charms correctly.
 The default behavior would be either the "General" folder (as it is right now) or a folder named after the charm name.
+We could add a constructor arg for the name of the folder.
+Charm authors can choose whether to expose it as a config option.
+The constructor arg(s) could offer the following functionality:
+- Default value is charm name
+- Charm author could `preserve=True`, so that the tree structure of dashboards in the charm is preserved on grafana side as well.
+In any case, it will be nested under the toplevel value (which could be just `"."`, or `""`).

 Benefits:
 - Solves problem 2 and allows solutions to have a unified folder (e.g., a `COS` folder for all of our charms).
+- Charm authors can organize dashboards in whatever tree structure they like, and charm lib will flatten or preserve it.

 ## Appendix 1: grafana-dashboard relation schema